Jesse Schenker's book

-Over the years Schenker has received a number of awards and accolades, including a spot on Forbes’ “30 Under 30” list in the food and wine industry in December 2011 and inclusion in Details magazine’s “America’s Best Young Chefs” list in August 2011.
+In addition to being twice-nominated James Beard award semifinalist, over the years Schenker has received a number of awards and accolades, including a spot on Forbes’ “30 Under 30” list in the food and wine industry in December 2011 and inclusion in Details magazine’s “America’s Best Young Chefs” list in August 2011.
 Schenker was also victorious in his battle on Food Network’s Iron Chef America in 2010.

-Most recently, Schenker wrote his first book, All or Nothing: One Chef’s Appetite for the Extreme (Harper Collins, September 30, 2014, $25.99).
+In September 2014, Schenker wrote his first book, All or Nothing: One Chef’s Appetite for the Extreme (Harper Collins, September 30, 2014, $25.99).
 In his memoir, Schenker reflects on his insatiable appetite for the extreme, which has led to his biggest triumphs and failures.

 Most recently, Schenker is opening 2 spring restaurant in Oyster Bay, New York.
 2 spring combines coastal American cuisine with modern sensibilities, highlighting fresh seafood & premium farm meats.
 The menu is complemented by an inspired raw bar, small bites, and seasonal produce sourced from Long Island’s North Fork.
 At 2 spring, Chef Jesse Schenker transforms familiar favorites and elevates them to a new level.
 The result is refined everyday elegance.